Edward Francis Leopold Brech: Life and work

 Brech was born in Kennington to a Hungarian father, who worked as catering manager, and a Bavarian mother.
 After grammar school, Brech was selected by the Roman Catholic bishop of Southwark to be educated as priest.
 At that time there was a pilot scheme, that required a university graduation before entering the church.
 In 1929 Brech obtained his BA in humanities at the London University, declined priesthood, and continued to study economics at London University obtaining his BA in 1932.
-At the age of 85 Brech earned his doctorate in British management history through Britain's Open University, where he also was a Visiting Research Fellow.
+At the age of 85 Brech earned his doctorate in British management history through Britain's Open University, where he also was a visiting research fellow.
 In 2004 he was awarded a higher doctorate (DLitt) for his historical research.

 Brech started working in 1929 at a fur trader, and became tutor at the German Commercial school in London.
-In 1939 he jointed the management consulting firm Urwick Orr and Partners (now the Urwick Group), after he had started co-operating with Lyndall Urwick.
+In 1939 he joined the management consulting firm Urwick Orr and Partners (now the Urwick Group), after he had started co-operating with Lyndall Urwick.
 Urwick was in those days one of the most influential management writer in Britain.
 From 1945 to 1948 they published their most important work, entitled The making of scientific management.

 Since 1947 Brech was engaged in management training for the British Industry, starting at Urwick-Orr with developing syllabus for a national management training.
 In 1965 he became founding chief executive of the Construction Industry Training Board (CITB), a government initiative based on the 1964 Industrial Training Act to educate, improve skills and set standards for the construction industry.
 In 1971 Brech moved into industry, and became chairman of a general engineering plastic assemblies business in Yorkshire.
 In 1974 he co-founded the Executive Leasing company, one of the first organisation interim management.

 Since the 1940s he has been researching, publishing, and lecturing on management and its history, and continued to do so after his retirement.
 Among his best-known works are The Making of Scientific Management, co-authored with Lyndall Urwick in 1940, and The Evolution of Modern Management in Britain 1832–1979, a comprehensive five-volume history published in 2002.